-- Can do a full reload and test a pipeline, has all IbisDataAdmin permissions too.
+Can do a full reload and has all IbisDataAdmin permissions.

-- Can execute jdbc query, send jms message and test a service, has all IbisAdmin and IbisWebService permissions too.
+Can execute jdbc query, send jms message, test a service and test a pipeline, has all IbisAdmin and IbisWebService permissions too.

 “What is ‘Ibis’?”, you might ask.
 WeAreFrank! used this brand before they acquired their name.
 Before, the company was called “Integration Partners”.
 In that time, they used the brands “Ibis” and “Ibis Adapter Framework”.
 These names have not all been replaced by their Frank! equivalents.

 You can assign these roles to users, as you did when you edited